ryssroad/AutoML/README.md

 ### A New Frontier in AI Research

-By distributing this search across a network of miners and validators, we're not just crowdsourcing compute power; we're crowdsourcing the future of AI.
+By distributing this search across a network of rovers and auditors, we're not just crowdsourcing compute power; we're crowdsourcing the future of AI.
 Each discovery, each optimization, brings us closer to AI systems that can innovate beyond their initial design.

 Our goal isn't just to match human-designed AI components but to surpass them.
 We believe that machine-evolved algorithms have the potential to uncover optimizations and approaches that human researchers might never consider.